Climbing Mount Triglav: Become a True Slovenian

 • Stay reachable

 If you are hiking solo or in small groups it is advisable to inform people back home about your plans, what route you are taking and when you plan to return.
 Even small incidents can lead to unpleasant emergencies so make sure you are available at all times.
-Bring a charged phone containing at least the phone numbers of immediate family members, your accommodations en route and the emergency phone numbers operating in the Mount Triglav Climb.
+Bring a charged phone containing at least the phone numbers of immediate family members, your accommodations en route and the emergency phone numbers operating on the Mount Triglav Climb.

 • Respect nature